Here you can find a detailed performance and benchmark test.

 A common everyday situation is simulated here.
 Three test folders are created:

-The three folders are copied using Windows Copy command (the cache remains enabled).
-The practical test of 20.11.2020 shows the performance for simultaneous write and read operations.
-The lower the duration, the better.
+The three folders are copied using the Windows Copy command (the cache remains enabled).
+The practical test of November 20, 2020 shows the performance for simultaneous write and read operations.
+The lower the duration, the better the performance.

 ---|---|---|